morewings/css-vars-hook/README.md

     }, [theme, setTheme])

     const handleClick = () => {
         // Or like this.
-The change will when user clicks the button. setTheme(theme);
+The change will happen when user clicks the button. setTheme(theme);
     }